StreamPot/StreamPot/README.md

 *Note: this is in the very early stages of development*

-StreamPot is a project that provides scaffolding for transforming media (e.g. trimming a video, stripping the audio from a video, transcoding a video from mp4 to webp).
+StreamPot is a project that provides scaffolding for transforming media in your app (e.g. trimming a video, stripping the audio from a video, transcoding a video from mp4 to webp).

 We are building this because an increasing number of projects are transforming media as part of their workflow.